Civil rights movement (1896–1954): Libraries

 Development of library services for blacks, particularly in the South, was slow moving and lackluster.
 At the turn of the 20th century there were only a few available and they were largely housed on private grounds.
 Western Colored Branch established in 1908, the first public library in the South for African Americans, was the first of its kind to be funded by a Carnegie grant.
 Following the formation of the Western Colored Branch, other such facilities were constructed, particularly in association with black schools.

-The Tougaloo Nine

-Following the Brown v.
-Board of Education decision, effort was made to desegregate public libraries along with other facilities.
-A primary example of those who worked to achieve such is The Tougaloo Nine.
-The Tougaloo Nine were a group of African-American college students (including Joseph Jackson Jr., Albert Lassiter, Alfred Cook, Ethel Sawyer, Geraldine Edwards, Evelyn Pierce, Janice Jackson, James Bradford, and Meredith Anding Jr.) who courageously sought to end segregation of the Jackson, Mississippi Public Library in 1961.
-One day they simply asked for a philosophy book from the circulation desk at the "whites only" branch, but they were denied and asked to leave.
-They chose to stay despite harassment and were arrested.
-There were several similar incidents during the Civil Rights Movement, including the St. Helena Four who, on March 7, 1964, sought to enter the St. Helena branch of the Audubon Regional Library in Greensburg, Louisiana.
-Peaceful protests by students in libraries expanded access during the Civil Rights Movement and beyond.
-Wayne and Shirley A. Wiegand have written the history of the desegregation of public libraries in the Jim Crow South.

 The NAACP

 The Niagara Movement and the founding of the NAACP

 At the turn of the 20th century, Booker T. Washington was regarded, particularly by the white community, as the foremost spokesman for African Americans in the US.
 Washington, who led the Tuskegee Institute, preached a message of self-reliance.
 He urged blacks to concentrate on improving their economic position rather than demanding social equality until they had proved that they "deserved" it.
 Publicly, he accepted the continuation of Jim Crow and segregation in the short term, but privately helped to fund national court cases that challenged the laws.

 W. E. B. Du Bois and others in the black community rejected Washington's apology for segregation.
 One of his close associates, William Monroe Trotter, was arrested after challenging Washington when he came to deliver a speech in Boston in 1905.
 Later that year Du Bois and Trotter convened a meeting of black activists on the Canadian side of Niagara Falls.
 They issued a manifesto calling for universal manhood suffrage, elimination of all forms of racial segregation and extension of education—not limited to the vocational education that Washington emphasized—on a nondiscriminatory basis.
 The Niagara Movement was actively opposed by Washington, and had effectively collapsed due to internal divisions by 1908.